benjaminhuanghuang/angular-study/_Courses/Unit-Testing-in-Angular12/3-isolated-ut/3-3_test-component.md

   ]);

-  // make the mock method return a observable objectr mockHeroService.deleteHero.and.returnValue(of(true));
+  \\ make the mock method return a observable object mockHeroService.deleteHero.and.returnValue(of(true));
   ...
   expect(mockHeroService.deleteHero).toHaveBeenCalledWith(HEROS[2]);